 - Be real.
 Use your name and photo if you can.
 Tweet the good stuff as well as the bad.
 Don’t be a PR machine pumping out your work and your successes and nothing else — would you talk to that person at a party?

-Do you really have eight cats?
+Do you really have nine cats?